Ijoko

-Ijoko is a town in Sango /Ijoko Local Council Development Area of Ogun State, Western Nigeria, located north of Lagos and south of Abeokuta.
+Ijoko is a town in Sango/Ijoko Local Council Development Area of Agege, Ogun State, Western Nigeria, located north of Lagos and south of Abeokuta.

 Geography

 It is an Ogun State border town with Lagos with large scale businesses and thriving retail businesses, a spill over from the congested mega city of Lagos.
-Ijoko is originally an Owu-Egba settlement but also accommodating other diverse people.
+Ijoko was originally an Owu-Egba settlement but also accommodated other diverse people.